-From planning your bachelorette party to helping you arrange the details of your wedding, these are the people who have had your back.
-Sending out a bridesmaid thank you card is the most thoughtful way to express your gratitude.
-We consulted with experts Tommy Elliot and Hovik Harutyunyan to help you get started.
+From planning your bachelorette party to helping arrange the details of your wedding, the tasks your bridesmaids helped with demonstrate how they had your back.
+Sending out a bridesmaid thank-you card is the most thoughtful way to express your gratitude.
+We consulted with experts Tommy Elliott and Hovik Harutyunyan to help you get started.

 Meet the Expert

 First things first, let’s delve into the basics of bridesmaid thank-you card etiquette.
 Ensuring that the cards you send are right for your special ladies is important.
 While there are no hard-and-fast rules, here are five expert-backed tips to kick things off.

 “Your bridesmaids made a special impact in your life that’s why you chose them.
 They have been supportive throughout your engagement and helped make your dream wedding a reality,” says Elliott.
 “That’s why it is important to thank your bridesmaids, who were an integral part of making your wedding one of the best days of your life!”

 “I recommend getting them done no later than three months post your wedding day, which is pretty common etiquette,” says Elliott.
 “You may want to include some photos from the day from your photographer, and depending on the time of year and their workload, this may take longer than the three-month timeline.”

 “Make sure each one is handwritten and personally thanks the bridesmaid,” says Harutyunyan.
 “Let them know how important and meaningful it was for you to have them stand by your side, not just at the wedding but each day leading up to it.”